| Architectures of Hiding |

 Contributors are welcome to submit proposals in one or both formats.

-Presenters will have twenty minutes to present their papers in English, followed by a discussion period.
+Presenters will have fifteen minutes to present their papers in English, followed by a discussion period.
 Abstract proposals for papers must be approximately 350 words and submitted in a .docx format and a maximum of 3 images.
 Creative pieces proposals must be accompanied by a 350 word description and a maximum of 4 photos/videos.
 All proposals should be emailed to Cripticollab@gmail.com.
 The symposium will take place in September 25th and 26th, 2020 at Carleton University, Ottawa, Canada.
 All submissions will be kept anonymous and will be blind peer-reviewed by a committee of invited scholars.
 Please include your name, institution affiliation, four descriptive keywords, and a brief bio (100 words) in the email body.
 Applicants will be contacted in March 2020 with a decision.